metaDAOproject/JTD-docs/docs/bootstrapping-event.md

 ## Distribution

-There will be no pre-mine or team allocation.
-All META will be distributed through the initial bootstrapping event.
+Initially, there will be 1 million META.
+There will be no pre-mine or team allocation, so all 1 million will be distributed through the initial bootstrapping event.

 ![](../img/token-distribution.png)